mspnp/aks-baseline/07-bootstrap-validation.md

    :warning: At this point two important steps are happening:

       * The `az aks get-credentials` command will be fetch a `kubeconfig` containing references to the AKS cluster you have created earlier.
       * To _actually_ use the cluster you will need to authenticate.
-For that, run any `kubectl` commands which at this stage will prompt you to authenticate against Azure Active Directory.
+For that, run any `kubectl` commands which at this stage will prompt you to authenticate against Microsoft Entra ID.
 For example, run the following command:

    ```bash
    kubectl get nodes